Site investigations types

 The data gathered will form a baseline, allowing us to identify if any changes to ground levels have occurred during construction.
 Level Settlement Monitoring is a standard activity undertaken in advance of any major construction project.

-Undertaking this type of monitoring does not mean that we expect ground movement to occur as a result of the project in fact a range of mitigation measures will be built into construction planning such as grouting, groundwater monitoring and, if necessary, groundwater recharge, to manage any potential ground settlement impacts of the project.
+Undertaking this type of monitoring does not mean that we expect ground movement to occur as a result of the project, in fact, a range of mitigation measures will be built into construction planning such as grouting, groundwater monitoring and, if necessary, groundwater recharge, to manage any potential ground settlement impacts of the project.

 Three types of Level Settlement Monitoring devices will be used to understand horizontal and vertical ground movements:

 - Array Point: Similar to a household nail, these devices are drilled into the ground using a hand-held drill.
-They will be placed at 10-30 metre intervals along public footpaths and on the grounds of University of Melbourne.
+They will be placed at 10-30 metre intervals along public footpaths and on the grounds of the University of Melbourne.

 - Settlement Monitoring Points: These devices are between one and five metres in length and are approximately 10cm in diameter.
-They will be inserted into the ground using a truck mounted drilling rig.
+They will be inserted into the ground using a truck-mounted drilling rig.
 A metal cap will be placed on top of the device to protect it.
 These devices may be installed in roadways, footpaths or parkland.

 - Permanent Survey Bench Marks: These are similar to the settlement monitoring points but are between 10 and 20 metres in length.
 They will be installed into the ground using a drilling rig.
 A metal cap will be placed on top of the device to protect it.
 These devices must be installed in areas of solid rock to provide a reference point to measure ground movement in an area.
 Like the Settlement Monitoring Points, these devices will be installed in roadways, footpaths or parkland.